fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 - **Average Precision** : 0.910
 - **ROC AUC** : 0.910

-The results here are not really relevant to our post, even if they are quite good.
+The results here are not really relevant to our article, even if they are quite good.
-The goal was to demonstrate the use of AzureML Notebooks and how to deploy a model in production.
+The goal was to demonstrate the use of _AzureML Notebooks_ and how to deploy a model in production.

 ### Pros

-- the model is actually fitted to our domain data
+- the model is actually fitted to the domain data
 - you can easily version your code, and a peer can easily review it
 - it is possible to view the metrics evolution during training
 - this method offers the same flexibility, control and developer experience as coding in JupyterLab, with the addition :